ticle-team/may/README.md

   - e.g. do formatting prettier on save code in webstorm by 'prettier settings'

 ### Unit Test & Integration Test
-1. `yarn local:setup`: Run the test setup script. this script contains `kind` configuration with stoacloud.
+1. `yarn setup`: Run the test setup script. this script contains `kind` configuration with stoacloud.
 And, this command setups stoacloud dev and test.
 2. `yarn test`: Run all tests
-3. `yarn local:teardown`: Remove `kind` cluster.
+3. `yarn teardown`: Remove `kind` cluster.
 Be careful, this will remove all databases in the cluster.

 ### Commit
 - Use conventional commits for commit messages.